 In some cases, you may have continuing and disabling symptoms.
 Treatment includes: CorticosteroidsIV immune globulinPlasma exchange

-Occupational or physical therapy may also play a role in alleviating lack of coordination.
+Occupational or physical therapy may also be needed.
 Changes to diet and nutritional supplements may also help.

 There is no way to prevent acute cerebellar ataxia except to vaccinate children against viral infections that increase their risk of getting this condition.